title: Vite vs Webpack

 Page B is a page that can only be accessed through navigation and it contains some errors.
 For example, I import a file

-.When we build this project, even though we have never accessed page B, webpack still throws an error saying
+a.jsthat does not exist and then printa.When we build this project, even though we have never accessed page B, webpack still throws an error saying

-Can't resolve './a.js' in xxx
+Can't resolve './a.js' in xxx.

 Because of this, the larger your project becomes, the longer the build time will be, and the slower your project startup speed will be.